aman1379/ai-loneliness-economy-/README.md

 As synthetic relationships become increasingly normalized, the challenge for policymakers, developers, and societies will not simply be technological advancement — but ensuring that emotional dependency does not become an unregulated commercial infrastructure.

+## Research Questions

+This project seeks to explore:

+- How will emotional AI systems affect human relationships?
+- Can emotional dependency become a business model?
+- What incentives will AI companies face?
+- How should policymakers regulate emotional AI systems?
+- What ethical safeguards should be implemented?

+  ## References

+This project draws upon research themes from:

+- OECD AI Governance Principles
+- UNESCO Recommendation on the Ethics of AI
+- EU AI Act
+- Stanford HAI Research
+- MIT Technology Review articles on AI companions
+- World Economic Forum publications
+- Research on loneliness and social isolation

 <img width="1536" height="1024" alt="ChatGPT Image May 11, 2026, 12_10_35 AM" src="https://github.com/user-attachments/assets/20c4e914-d39b-4b32-85e7-fdf918942713" />

+## About the Author

+ An independent researcher exploring AI Governance, AI Ethics, emerging technologies, and their societal impact.

+Areas of interest include:

+- AI Governance
+- AI Ethics
+- AI Policy
+- Human-AI Interaction
+- Emerging Technology Risk